 - What trade-offs are you willing to make to adjust your spending to meet your financial goals?

 Step 3: Set a budget and develop a plan to stick to it.
 Budget to fit your lifestyle, not to make yourself miserable.
-It’s great to set financial goals, but if your budget does not fit your lifestyle it will be very hard to stick to your plan.
+It’s great to set financial goals, but if your budget doesn’t fit your lifestyle, it will be very hard to stick to your plan.

 - Think about and set some financial goals.